equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 The package makes available export of all datatypes that you can export with ``res2df``, and uploads these results to Sumo.
 It is part of ``komodo`` and can be accessed from the command line with ``sim2sumo``, or from
 ``ert`` with the forward model **SIM2SUMO**.
-In it's simplest form it needs no extra configuration settings, but comes pre-configured to extract datatypes:
+In its simplest form it needs no extra configuration settings, but comes pre-configured to extract datatypes:

 * summary